Common Design Mistakes to Avoid

-No matter how long you have been creating art, mistakes happen, but being aware of these issues can help you avoid them.
-With that in mind, here are some examples of common design mistakes, and a few examples of what can be done when you create something just right.
+No matter how long you have been creating art, mistakes happen.
+Being aware of these issues can help you avoid them.
+Here are some common design mistakes and a few tips on how to avoid them.

 Poor Kerning